couchbase/cbft/IDEAS.md

 ns-server example, not enough CPU & timeouts leads to status bounce-iness.

-NQ1 - Querying still possible if datasource node goes down.
+# NQ1 - Querying still possible if datasource node goes down.

-Querying of cbft should be able to continue even if some datasource nodes are down.
+Querying of a cbft cluster should be able to continue even if some datasource nodes are down.

-PI1 - Ability to pause/resume indexing.
+# PI1 - Ability to pause/resume indexing.

 ---------------------------------------------
 Imaginary N1QL syntax...